 Moving forward to 2017, expect global political risks to occupy the headlines.
 France and Germany will hold their respective national elections and with the new governments in place, the world will watch how the new and existing economic policies set by their predecessor will affect global trade and their own respective country.
-We also expect the US Federal Reserve will continue its path to rate normalization and hike two to three times, ECB to be less accommodative as they end their APP and the Philippines to at least hike one time.
+The rest of the European countries will watch whether Britain will trigger the Article 50 (from the Treaty of Lisbon, where it outlines the procedure in leaving the European Union.
+It essentially gives the country two years to negotiate an exit deal with other member country) after their referendum to leave the EU as it will become precedent for any country who wishes to leave the EU.
+A successful negotiation of Britain, would mean we might see other member countries to follow suit.
+We also expect the US Federal Reserve will continue its path to rate normalization and hike two to three times and for ECB to become less accommodative as they end their APP.
+Expect volatility throughout the year for the European bonds in response to political noise.